GraphWalker/graphwalker.github.io/content/examples/example-c-sharp-pet-clinic.md

 mvn tomcat7:run
 ```

-To verify that the Sample Application is running, open it: [http://localhost:9966/petclinic/](http://localhost:9966/petclinic/).
-It should display this:
+To verify that the Sample Application is running, open: [http://localhost:9966/petclinic/](http://localhost:9966/petclinic/).
+It should display:
 ![alt text](/images/spring-pet-clinic.png "The Pet Clinic Sample Application")